 - using a condom every time you have sex

-- putting a condom on the penis before it touches the vaginal area
+- putting a condom on before the penis touches the vaginal area

-- the penis not touching the woman's vaginal area after the condom is taken off.
+- the penis not touching the vaginal area after the condom is taken off.

-With normal use, the male condom has a user failure rate of about 15%.
-This means that, among all couples that use condoms, about 15 out of 100 become pregnant in 1 year.
+Condoms have a failure rate of about 18%.
+This means that, among all couples who use condoms, about 18 out of 100 become pregnant in 1 year.
 The most common reasons for condom failure are: